wizmik12/personal-web/content/home/about.md

 # Biography

-I am a PhD student in Visual Information Processing Group of Granada University (UGR).
-My thesis topic is about probabilistic models for cancer detection in histopathology images.
+I am a first year PhD student in the Visual Information Processing Group of Granada University (UGR).
+My thesis topic is about probabilistic modelling for cancer detection in histopathology images.